Undecided about Which Kind of Kitchen Floor is Best for You? We Have the Answers

-Vinyl flooring part of a class called resilient flooring.
+Vinyl flooring is part of a class called resilient flooring.
 It – along with cork, which we will cover later – is the softest flooring choice, especially sheet vinyl.
 If you spend a lot of time in the kitchen cooking for a large family, vinyl is forgiving, making it easier on your leg muscles and your feet.
 It is also forgiving if you drop a breakable item like a glass or platter: there is a good chance the item won’t smash to pieces.

 Vinyl is a versatile, economical option.
 It comes in a wide range of colors and patterns that mimic stone, ceramic, and even wood.
-Unlike the floors of even a few years ago, today's vinyl features better textures and colors for a more realistic appearance, thanks to improvements in the manufacturing process for the surface.
-The surface is molded from engravings of the materials the vinyl is meant to imitate, and it is this engraving, or rotogravure, process that has improved the enable the vinyl to mimic the textures of slate and other stone, wood, and even leather.
+Unlike the floors of even a few years ago, todays vinyl features better textures and colors for a more realistic appearance, thanks to improvements in the manufacturing process for the surface.
+The surface is molded from engravings of the materials the vinyl is meant to imitate, and it is this engraving, or rotogravure, a process that has improved the enable the vinyl to mimic the textures of slate and other stone, wood, and even leather.

 Most vinyl products comprise four layers: a protective urethane top coat, a clear vinyl layer (which is also protective), a printed design layer, and a felt or fiberglass backing.
 It is a durable surface that is designed not to stain, scratch, or fade.
 Vinyl – especially luxury styles – can withstand spills, kid traffic, and pet wear and tear with ease.
 The best vinyl brands offer guarantees on the wear layer of 10–15 years, and a good quality product should last 20 years or more.

 With proper preparation, you can install vinyl over virtually any flat, dry, clean surface.
-In most cases, manufacturers recommend installing a plywood underlayment for the best results.
+In most cases, manufacturers recommend installing plywood underlayment for the best results.